awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-git-repo.md

 **Note**
 If you use an AWS CodeCommit repository that does not contain "SageMaker" in its name, add the `codecommit:GitPull` and `codecommit:GitPush` permissions to the role that you pass as the `role-arn` argument to the `create-notebook-instance` command\.
 For information about how to add permissions to a role, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *AWS Identity and Access Management User Guide*\.

+## Associate a CodeCommit Repository in a Different AWS Account with a Notebook Instance<a name="nbi-git-cross"></a>

+To associate a CodeCommit repository in a different AWS account with your notebook instance, set up cross\-account access for the CodeCommit repository\.

+**To set up cross\-account access for a CodeCommit repository and associate it with a notebook instance:**

+1. In the AWS account that contains the CodeCommit repository, create an IAM policy that allows access to the repository from users in the account that contains your notebook instance\.
+For information, see [Step 1: Create a Policy for Repository Access in AccountA](https://docs.aws.amazon.com/codecommit/latest/userguide/cross-account-administrator-a.html#cross-account-create-policy-a) in the *CodeCommit User Guide*\.

+1. In the AWS account that contains the CodeCommit repository, create an IAM role, and attach the policy that you created in the previous step to that role\.
+For information, see [Step 2: Create a Role for Repository Access in AccountA](https://docs.aws.amazon.com/codecommit/latest/userguide/cross-account-administrator-a.html#cross-account-create-role-a) in the *CodeCommit User Guide*\.

+1. Create a profile in the notebook instance that uses the role that you created in the previous step:

+   1. Open the notebook instance\.

+   1. Open a terminal in the notebook instance\.

+   1. Edit a new profile by typing the following in the terminal:

+      ```
+      vi /home/ec2-user/.aws/config
+      ```

+   1. Edit the file with the following profile information:

+      ```
+      [profile CrossAccountAccessProfile]
+      region = us-west-2
+      role_arn = arn:aws:iam::CodeCommitAccount:role/CrossAccountRepositoryContributorRole
+      credential_source=Ec2InstanceMetadata
+      output = json
+      ```

+      Where *CodeCommitAccount* is the account that contains the CodeCommit repository, *CrossAccountAccessProfile* is the name of the new profile, and *CrossAccountRepositoryContributorRole* is the name of the role you created in the previous step\.

+1. On the notebook instance, configure git to use the profile you created in the previous step:

+   1. Open the notebook instance\.

+   1. Open a terminal in the notebook instance\.

+   1. Edit the Git configuration file typing the following in the terminal:

+      ```
+      vi /home/ec2-user/.gitconfig
+      ```

+   1. Edit the file with the following profile information:

+      ```
+      [credential]
+              helper = !aws codecommit credential-helper --profile CrossAccountAccessProfile $@
+              UseHttpPath = true
+      ```

+      Where *CrossAccountAccessProfile* is the name of the profile that you created in the previous step\.

 ## Use Git Repositories in a Notebook Instance<a name="git-nbi-use"></a>